Yoy Lead Growth Project

 Recognizing this downward trend, our goal upon bringing the team in-house was to reverse the lead decline and improve campaign efficiency.

-One key observation was that our cost per conversion had been rising sharply, indicating diminishing return on ad spend (ROAS) and signaling a need to restructure our paid media strategy.
+One key observation was that our cost per conversion had been rising sharply in Google Ads and Bing Ads, indicating diminishing return on ad spend (ROAS) and signaling a need to restructure our paid media strategy.

 Action: